FB launches Horizon Workrooms for remote co-working in VR

-New Delhi, Aug 19 (IANS) Facebook on Thursday announced that it is launching the open beta of Horizon Workrooms, available for free to download on virtual reality (VR) system Oculus Quest 2 in countries where it is supported.
+New Delhi: Facebook on Thursday announced that it is launching the open beta of Horizon Workrooms, available for free to download on virtual reality (VR) system Oculus Quest 2 in countries where it is supported.

 Workrooms is a virtual meeting space where you and your colleagues can work better together from anywhere.
 You can join a meeting in VR as an avatar or dial into the virtual room from your computer by video call.